MarisaNicoleSloan/career-portfolio/breadcrumb-trail/README.md

 *Sorting for Clarity*

-To enhance user understanding, we sort breadcrumb values from broad to specific categories.
+To enhance user understanding, breadcrumb values are sorted in order of specificity.
 This clear and logical order simplifies navigation and ensures users always know where they are on the site.
-The sorting process involved custom algorithms that analyzed the relationships between content categories.

 <b>Testing and Quality Assurance</b>

-Automated testing frameworks were used to validate the accuracy of breadcrumb generation.</b>
+Jest was implemented as an automated testing framework to validate the accuracy of breadcrumb generation.</b>

 <b>Results and Achievements</b>

-The technical implementation of the dynamic breadcrumb trail hierarchy led to significant improvements:

-Improved user navigation, leading to a 20% decrease in bounce rates and a 25% increase in page views.
+- Improved user navigation, leading to a 20% decrease in bounce rates and a 25% increase in page views.
-Significantly reduced the workload for content managers by eliminating the need for manual CMS updates, saving hundreds of hours.
+- Significantly reduced the workload for content managers by eliminating the need for manual CMS updates, saving hundreds of hours.